mannbiher/DeepLearningForHealthCareProject/src/README.md

 - FLANNEL/ensemble_step1.py:373: UserWarning: volatile was removed and now has no effect.
 Use `with torch.no_grad():` instead. inputs, targets= torch.autograd.Variable(inputs, volatile=True), torch.autograd.Variable(targets)

+Views have been updated for Covid19 data
+AP => AP and AP Erect

 ## Data Prepare
 ### Data Collect
 1. Download CCX data: from https://github.com/ieee8023/covid-chestxray-dataset, put them into original_data/covid-chestxray-dataset-master